suparit/Drop2PI/README.md

 	python watching.py

 This will watch dir `PATH_TO_WATCH`, and any changes like `create`, `modify`, `delete` and `move` will change the file in Dropbox.

-#### IMPORTANT ###

-**And anything you do, it always re-download and rewrite the local file. **

-If you create the file, it will upload the file, and re-download the file and rewrite it.

-SO, IF YOU DID NOT RUNING WATCHING.PY AND EDIT THE FILE, AFTER RUNLING THAT, YOU FILE WILL BE REWRITE.

-#### why ####

-I don't know if there any way to know the file changed in Dropbox server.
-And I don't have any push notification system So I have to re-download it everytime to make the server version is the latest.

-If you have any idea on this, just tell me.

 #### commands ####